 But please note this is not currently high on the priority list, so I can't promise anything about time scales at this point.

-#1 Updated by Max Kenzie almost 7 years ago
+Updated by Max Kenzie about 7 years ago

 I like to throw in some thoughts about what I think would improve the (already very nice working) auto recording function: